 Small Business Owners Must Justify Their Business Deductions To Claim Reduction of Income Available for Child Support

 In 2020 the California Appellate court held that a trial court erred by allowing depreciation deductions taken on equipment and other assets used in self-employed husband’s businesses (as listed on his income tax returns) to reduce amount of income available for child support.
-The court stated the burden was not on wife to show that those amounts were incorrect.
+The court stated the burden was not on the wife to show that those amounts were incorrect.
 The case is In re Marriage of Hein.

 Takeaway for people involved in a California divorce in which the spouse owns a small business: If your spouse claims a significant income decrease due to business expense deductions when determining child support, the burden of proof is on the owner spouse to prove the court should accept the deductions.
 The owner spouse’s tax return is not dispositive.
-In these case you will likely need a forensic accountant: someone with specific expertise and knowledge regarding the corporate tangles, the money involved, and the complexity of the issues to work with your divorce lawyer.
+In these cases you will likely need a forensic accountant: someone with specific expertise and knowledge regarding the corporate tangles, the money involved, and the complexity of the issues to work with your divorce lawyer.

 During Martin and Jessica Hein’s marriage, Jessica earned $9,086 a month as a physical therapist.
 Martin was self-employed as a farm owner and manager.
 He was also the president and sole shareholder of two corporations.
 The assets of the corporations included four ranches totaling 110 acres; he managed more than 6,000 acres of trees and vines.
 Martin also owned other companies and real estate.
 He reported wages and salaries of $7,760 a month on his income tax returns.